codentell/cwc-frontend-course/content/02-css-module/challenges/_index.md

 ### Download your starter code for module 2 challenge

-For this Challenge and unzip the zip file.
+For this Challenge please unzip the zip file.

 {{%attachments style="green" /%}}